nathanrreed/Nuclearcraft-Neohaul/README.md

 - Turbines

 #### Continual:
-- Integrations with JEI, EMI, CC: T
+- Integrations with JEI, EMI, CC: T, Mekanism
 - Sounds and Particles

 #### In progress: